 May 15, 2001: Steve Jobs flips the script on the dreadful experience of computer shopping, unveiling an ambitious plan to open 25 innovative Apple stores across the United States.

 The first two Apple stores, located at Tysons Corner in McLean, Virginia, and the Glendale Galleria in Glendale, California, are set to open later that week.
 But this new Apple initiative is about much more than just a couple of retail outlets.
 It’s a radical reinvention of tech retail that will change the way computers get sold.

 Not too much happened until Jobs returned to Apple in 1996.
-Within his first year back, he laid out two initiatives: setting up Apple’s online store, and establishing a string of “store within a store” outposts inside CompUSA shops around the United States.
+Within his first year back, he laid out two initiatives: setting up Apple’s online store, and establishing a string of outposts inside CompUSA shops around the United States.

 The CompUSA experiment served as a prototype for the Apple retail stores that would follow.
 Inside a dedicated section of each CompUSA store, Apple-trained employees helped customers connect with Cupertino’s products.

-This “store within a store” concept gave Apple much more control.
+This “store within a store” concept gave Apple much more control than prior approaches.
 Apple could dictate the way its products got displayed and demoed to consumers.
 Unfortunately, the Apple-CompUSA deal was not a match made in heaven.
-The mini-Apple stores drew disappointing foot traffic.
+The mini Apple stores drew disappointing foot traffic.
 (At least part of the problem was that they were often positioned near the back of the CompUSA outlets.)

 Shopping that ‘just works’

 When it came to retail, Jobs preferred high-end outlets that focused on “big ticket” items rather than bulk sales.

 This is exactly what the stand-alone Apple stores turned out to be when they debuted in 2001.
-With a newfound focus on sleek design — especially visible in the likes of the iMac G3 and iBook — Apple products looked especially strange in the sea of putty-colored plastic cases seen in typical computer stores.
+With a newfound focus on sleek design — especially visible in the likes of the iMac G3 and iBook — Apple products looked especially exotic compared to the putty-colored plastic cases seen in typical computer stores.